rishipalsingh9/notes/mdndjango/mdn/catalog/templates/catalog/librarynotes.md

 During development, you can serve the website first using the development web server, and then viewing it on your local web browser.

 > **Note:** The development web server is not robust or performant enough for production use, but it is a very easy way to get your Django website up and running during development to give it a convenient quick test.
-By default it will serve the site to your local computer (http://127.0.0.1:8000/), but you can also specify other computers on your network to serve to.
+By default it will serve the site to your local computer (<http://127.0.0.1:8000/>), but you can also specify other computers on your network to serve to.
 For more information see [django-admin and manage.py: runserver](https://docs.djangoproject.com/en/3.1/ref/django-admin/#runserver)

 Run the development web server by calling the runserver command (in the same directory as manage.py):

-### Summary

 You have now created a complete skeleton website project, which you can go on to populate with urls, models, views, and templates.